dikortis/LetsTalkETC/Episodes/Episode_9.md

-using the Merkel Patricia tree and getting your persistence right and I've been able to you know success it's a great thing about working with HTC is actually let this be you test straight away you know I mean you know straight away if you've got it right because you connect you can't get it you can't get the blocks properly so so yeah we're currently just finishing that up and we started our ebn implementation so that when you've got to block a block consists of a bunch of transactions and you need to run those transactions through the etherium virtual machine which will produce a space but different from the state you had before you run them through the ebm because that's the
+using the Merkel Patricia tree and getting your persistence right and I've been able to you know success it's a great thing about working with ETC is actually let this be you test straight away you know I mean you know straight away if you've got it right because you connect you can't get it you can't get the blocks properly so we're currently just finishing that up and we started our ebn implementation so that when you've got to block a block consists of a bunch of transactions and you need to run those transactions through the ethereum virtual machine which will produce a space but different from the state you had before you run them through the ebm because that's the